rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 container-helper   ocp-8vr6j-worker-0-82t6f   10.128.3.138   192.168.126.53
 ```

-in this case the POD_IP is 10.128.3.139 and 138 (a pod ip inside of the SDN) and the Host_IP is the 192.168.126.53 that corresponds with the worker0 of our cluster.
+In this case the POD_IP is 10.128.3.139 and 138 (a pod IP inside the SDN) and the Host_IP is 192.168.126.53, which corresponds to worker0 of our cluster.

 * Furthermore, in the simpson namespace the pods within are running in the following workers with these PodIPs: